Code-Institute-Submissions/DionneMaguire-locationblog_OctResub/README.md

 - as a site user I can view a paginated list of posts

-By clicking the posts button on the navbar or the call to action button on the hero image I can view a paginated list of posts, on desktop there are 6 posts per page, 3 in the first row and 3 underneath, there is a next button at the bottom of the page to go to the next page.
+By clicking the posts button on the navbar or the call to action button on the hero image I can view a paginated list of posts.
+On desktop there are 6 posts per page, 3 in the first row and 3 underneath, there is a next button at the bottom of the page to go to the next page.
 On the next page there is a back button to return to the first page.
-On a mobile device there is one post the full width of the screen but still 6 posts per page and again the navigation between the pages with next and prev buttons.
+On a mobile device there is one post, the full width of the screen but still 6 posts per page and again the navigation between the pages with next and prev buttons.

 ![pagination](/documentation/testing/pagination.png)